These five sales tactics are actually traps that will rarely deliver critical new revenue

 Learn the top five ways that CEOs of established or emerging companies try (and fail) to solve their business development problems.

-You and your core executive team most likely chose your career path because you love to create, operate, consult, design, analyze and solve problems.
+You and your core executive team most likely chose your career path because you love to create, operate, consult, design, analyze and solve problems about sales tactics.

 But then you discovered an ugly reality: Your senior team are now the default new revenue rainmakers, which means a year-round business development grind that keeps you in a perpetual state of anxiety about cash flow — and spending less time doing what you love to do.

 Maybe you hired a specialized and experienced sales expert to join the executive team and take full responsibility for new business.
 But is that person realistically going to design and execute strategy, messaging, marketing, sales, content, prospecting, closing, operations and technology on their own?
 Should all fingers point here as growth goals are not met?

 Bring in or develop a fully integrated sales and marketing function so your team can focus on what they’re best at.
 IBM and Accenture know how to do this, but companies in the small- and mid-market often don’t have the resources.
 The pain is often the same whether you’re the founder of a funded startup or a CEO of a $75M legacy family business.